Linuxfabrik/monitoring-plugins/check-plugins/apache-httpd-logfile/README.md

   --server-log SERVER_LOG
                         Log source to read from.
 Accepts a file path, `docker:CONTAINER`, `podman:CONTAINER`,
                         `kubectl:CONTAINER` or `systemd:UNITNAME`.
-If omitted,
+Can be
+                        specified multiple times, and everything named is then read as one window; a source named twice is read once.
-                        the check reads the `ErrorLog` directive of the main Apache configuration file and falls back to the common locations of the distributions.
-Example: `--server-
+                        If omitted, the check reads the `ErrorLog` of the main Apache configuration file and of every virtual host it configures, falls back to the common locations of the distributions, and reads the journal of the Apache unit along with them; what they share is counted once.
-                        log=systemd:httpd.service`.
+                        Example: `--server-log=systemd:httpd.service`.
   --timeout TIMEOUT     Network timeout in seconds.
 Default: 8 (seconds) --warning-level {emerg,alert,crit,error,warn,none}
                         Least severe Apache log level that returns WARNING.